libTorrentUser/alpine.linux-zram/README.md

 - go to aports/scripts dir and run ./custom-mkimage.sh --profile=someProfile --dir=someDirYouWantCopiedOnTheLiveImage

 # Startup script
 If you want to insert a startup script, one way to do it is by modifying the aports/main/alpine-baselayout/inittab file inside the cloned aports repository and tell it to run your script when the system boots.
 See the file scripts/aports.diff if you want to know how I did it.
-And if you choose to do the same, remember you must rebuild the alpine-baselayout package in order to use.
+And if you choose to do the same, remember you must rebuild the alpine-baselayout package in order to use that modified version inside your live image.

 To rebuild the package after changing it:
 - cd into to aports/main/alpine-baselayout